American-Samoa - The 'other' Samoa

 Visible everywhere

-Navigating in American-Samoa is easy as there is only one main road through the country.
-From east to west.
-The roads are broad, almost like the mainland of the United States.
-Except for the streets, also everything else looks a bit Americanized but at least the Pacific island style not completely wiped out.
+Navigating in American-Samoa is easy as there is only one main road through the country, from east to west.
+The roads are broad, almost like the mainland United States.
+Everything else also looks a bit Americanized, but at least the Pacific island style is not completely wiped out.

 Island country house on the left, US American van on the right.
 US island citizen in the middle.